RY997/Thesis/thesis.typ

 )

 = Introduction
-#rect(
-  width: 100%,
-  radius: 10%,
-  stroke: 0.5pt,
-  fill: yellow,
-)[
-  Note: Introduce the topic of your thesis, e.g. with a little historical overview.

-  Extend
-]

-  In the digital age, the demand for computer scientists has seen a significant rise, leading to a growing number of students opting for computer-related majors in universities.
-The increasing number of students enlarges class sizes, posing challenges to traditional teaching methods.
+  In the digital age, the demand for computer scientists has witnessed a remarkable surge, resulting in an increasing number of students choosing computer-related majors in universities.
+This influx of students, however, has led to larger class sizes, presenting challenges to conventional teaching methods.

-Artemis, an open source teaching platform, addresses this issue by introducing a new teaching philosophy known as interactive learning.
-This approach is specifically designed to cater to larger courses, offering scalability and adaptability [Kru21].
-In computer science education, computer programming plays a crucial role [SSV20], and programming exercises are a great way to give students hands-on experience to program in a practical context [THH17].

-Currently, programming exercises in Artemis are manually written by instructors and will distributed to all students uniformly which means that all students will get the same exercise.
+In response to this issue, Artemis, an open-source learning platform designed for large computer science classes [KS18], introduces an innovative teaching philosophy known as interactive learning.
+Interactive learning represents a paradigm shift in education, emphasizing active student participation, collaboration, and real-time feedback [ABC20].
+Unlike traditional lecture-based methods, interactive learning encourages students to engage with course content through discussions, problem-solving activities, and hands-on experiences.

+Artemis's incorporation of interactive learning principles goes beyond traditional teaching approaches, providing students with a more dynamic and personalized learning experience.
+This approach not only enhances scalability and adaptability [Kru21] but also fosters a deeper understanding of complex concepts by promoting active involvement in the learning process.

+In the realm of computer science education, where programming plays a pivotal role [SSV20], practical hands-on experience is crucial for students to grasp programming concepts effectively [THH17].
+Recognizing this, Artemis leverages interactive learning to transform the learning experience, offering a platform that encourages exploration, collaboration, and critical thinking among students.

+Moreover, Artemis holds the potential to extend the benefits of interactive learning beyond traditional classroom interactions.
+By integrating dynamic programming exercise creation into the platform, Artemis can further amplify the advantages of interactive learning, providing tailored and adaptive content that aligns with individual student needs.
+This evolution in teaching methods not only addresses the challenges of larger class sizes but also ensures a more engaging and effective learning environment in the digital age.

 == Problem
 Considering the diverse range of students participating in programming exercises, it is important to acknowledge that they possess varying levels of